elixirhub/elixir-aai/cilogon/README.md

 5. Put the client ID and client secret into the get_proxy.pl.
 6. Now you can run get_proxy.pl [session ID] from the CMD line to the the proxy certificate, proxy certificate will be stored in /tmp/x509_[session id].

-Certificate of the CA, which issues proxy certificates, can be downloaded here  https://snf-676811.vm.okeanos.grnet.gr/ca/demoroot.html
+Certificate of the CA, which issues proxy certificates, can be downloaded from http://rcauth.eu